This page covers adoration for children first, and then further below it addresses adoration for youth, students, and young adults.

 - Eucharistic Miracle puppet show (St. Anthony and the Donkey) video, which goes with:

-For children: “Let the Children Come to Me”
+Resources for children: “Let the Children Come to Me”

 Scriptures to encourage bringing children to Jesus in the Eucharist: